 - harmonic frequencies in the power grid can be a cause of power quality problems. - Harmonics in power systems result in increased heating in the equipment and conductors, misfiring in variable speed drives, and torque pulsations in motors.
-More often however it will only cause interference with (mostly unshielded and - economy range) electronics and controllers. - Reduction of the detrimental effects of harmonics (and other harmful effects caused by electrical equipment) is however required by SANSiii and therefore all means possible should be pursued to do so.
+More often however it - will only cause interference with (mostly unshielded and economy range) electronics and controllers.

+Reduction of the detrimental effects of harmonics (and other - Reduction of the detrimental effects of harmonics (and other harmful effects caused by electrical equipment) is however required by SANS^{III} and therefore all means possible should be pursued to do so.
 This includes following best practice cabling guidelines.